rgluys/Python-Fundamentals/README.md

 ![function2](function2.png)

-Here is the output of the function:  A drawn empty board and the first move by the PC.
+Here is the output of the function:  An empty board and the first move by the PC are printed to the screen.
 An "X" is placed at position 5.

 ![functionresult](functionresult.png)

 ### Space & Time Complexity - Big O

-Here are 2 examples, when expressed in BigO time complexity notation, or the worst case, are both O(n).
+Here are 2 examples, when expressed in BigO time complexity notation (worst case scenario) are both O(n).
 Their space complexity is O(1):

 ## Example 1
 **Time Complexity:**.
 A set operation with a logical expression.
-The set operation iterates is O(1).
+The set operation is O(1).
 The 'for' logical expression iterates through a finite list of 9 values which is a linear operation.
-This operation is o(n).
+This operation is O(n).
 Since Big O notation represents the worst case scenerio, this function has a Big O representation of O(n).

 **Space Complexity:**.
 The space complexity is O(1) as the set operation requires constant storage space.